Apply to be a Joker with TONYC!Dec. 23, 2019

 Compensation: Jokers are employees of TONYC and paid an hourly rate for facilitation of rehearsals, shows, workshops, and attendance at public organizing events that involve their troupe.
-For a typical weekly rehearsal, a joker receives $125.00-$175.00, depending on facilitation expertise and additional administrative time.
-Additionally, hourly staff are paid $25/hour for production administration and $20/hour for internal training time, travel out of NYC, or attendance at social justice-related public events when requested by TONYC.
+For a typical weekly rehearsal, a joker receives $127.50-$178.50, depending on facilitation expertise and paid administrative time.
+Additionally, hourly staff are paid $25.50/hour for production administration and $20.40/hour for internal training time, travel out of NYC, or attendance at social justice-related public events when requested by TONYC.

-To apply, please complete this form.
+To Apply, please complete this form.
+Your materials can be submitted in either English or Spanish, or a combination, but you do not have to submit double versions of your files.
 Prepare to upload a recent resume and 1-2 work samples.
-For the work sample, we would like you to send a plan of activities for an event or series of events that you facilitated or directed.
+For the work sample, we would like you to send a plan of activities for an event or series of evetns that you facilitated or directed.
 This can include trainings, rehearsals, meetings, workshops or classes.
 We are interested primarily in understanding the work you have done and your approach to planning.
-As you may be sharing past work, we accept various presentations, however our preferred file format is PDF.
+As you may be sharing past work, we accept various file formats, however our preferred format is PDF.

 Applications received before January 8, 2020 will be considered for TONYC’s 2020 programs.
 TONYC will contact potential candidates for an initial phone interview in English.
 Qualified applicants will be invited for an in-person interview and a facilitation practice session (in Spanish) with TONYC jokers &actors.
 This application will stay open and later applicants will be reviewed and contacted on a rolling basis.